DigiLeaf/QueryCore/README.md

 ### Notes
  - No external libraries or dependencies are required
  - Uses only the C++ standard Library
- -Although developed with Visual Studio, the code only uses standard C++ and should compile with other mondern C++ compilers with minimal changes
+ - Although developed with Visual Studio, the code only uses standard C++ and should compile with other mondern C++ compilers with minimal changes